▲ Sump's own 1945 WM20, slow slogging fun but currently in hot demand by fans of motorcycle militaria and by general classic bikers

 It's not as much as it seems.
 In fact, everything you need will pretty much fit in the tool box, with perhaps a few extras stuffed in your jacket or shoulder bag.

 Electrical problems should be infrequent.
-The wiring loom on these bikes is simple.
-BSA M20s and M21 have magneto ignition, and provided the bike starts well when you set off, it should keep working well enough to at least get you home.
+The wiring loom is simple.
+Both models have magneto ignition, and provided the bike starts well when you set off, it should keep working well enough to at least get you home.

-3. An OHV BSA 350cc or 500cc single cylinder engine will fit an M20 or M21, but you'll have to change the exhaust, fuel tank and one or two other minor parts.
+3. An OHV B-Series 350cc or 500cc single cylinder engine will fit an M-Series machine, but you'll have to change the exhaust, fuel tank and one or two other minor parts.

-4. There are two types of M20 and M21 gearboxes; early and late type.
+4. There are two types of M20 gearboxes; early and late type (pre- and post-1949).
 They are interchangeable.

-5. An M20 or M21 bottom end is just about unburstable.
+5. The bottom end is just about unburstable.
 The same basic crankcases are used in the high power DBD34 Gold Stars, and you have to work hard to blow up one of those.
 Parts will wear out, but the fundamental design and build is highly unlikely to give major problems on the road.